HerdingAI/audience_engagement_linkedin/README.md

 - Regularly review and refine your engagement strategy based on response quality
 - Use manual oversight for sensitive industries or high-stakes relationships
 - Focus on building genuine relationships rather than just generating leads

-## 🙏 Acknowledgments

-- **OpenAI** for providing the GPT-4o API that enables natural language generation
-- **Google** for Gemini AI capabilities that enhance content understanding
-- **Tavily** for real-time search and industry intelligence integration
-- **The Open Source Community** for the excellent Python libraries that make this possible

 ---